 - Install an elevated toilet seat, non-slip mats, and grab bars.
 If you don’t currently have these safety items set up in the bathroom, now is an ideal time to reduce the threat of falls.

-For trusted home care in Concord, NH, Live Free Home Health Care’s knowledgeable care professionals are available to perform a walk-through of your house as well and to make additional recommendations to maximize comfort and safety for a senior with Alzheimer’s disease.
+For trusted home care in Concord, NH, Live Free Home Health Care’s knowledgeable care professionals are available to perform a walk-through of your house as well and to make additional recommendations for creating a dementia-friendly home.
 Reach out to us online or give us a call at 603-217-0149 to learn more about our compassionate home care in Concord, NH or the surrounding communities.